music-suite/music-suite/src/TypeErrors.md

 The `lens` library is famously huge.
 The concepts you need to use Music Suite are `Lens`, `Prism`, `Iso` and `Traversal`.

-If you get an error on the form
+The most common error in code that uses lenses is mixing up a lenses with functions, i.e. writing `duration` when you mean `view duration`.
+This will give you an error that looks something like this:

-    Couldn't match expected type `Time' with actual type `a0 -> f0 a0'
+    Couldn't match expected type `Duration' with actual type `a0 -> f0 a0'

-you probably mixed up a lens or getter with an acessor (i.e. `duration` vs `view duration`).

 ### Get an intuition for what the classes and type functions do